Respite care is care given by a person, group or organisation to provide an unpaid carer with a temporary break from their responsibilities.

-On this page we provide an overview of respite care, including
+This article provides an overview of respite care, including:

 1. Reasons for needing respite care